Welcome to DADS™— Read This First.

 Hello.
 I’m Matthew, and I’m grateful you’re here because I believe that together we can help each other as men, husbands, and fathers.

-I started DADS™ because I’m a husband and father of five young children and I’m concerned about the outcomes I see in today’s families and children — anxiety, digital dependence and dysfunction to name just three — and I want something better for mine.
+I started DADS™ because I’m a husband and father of five young children who is concerned about the outcomes I see in today’s families and children — anxiety, digital dependence and dysfunction to name just three — and I want something better for mine.

 I am far from perfect — and I am certainly not claiming to have all the answers — But I’m determined to be the best man, husband and father I can be, and to help others where I can.